quantag/qasm-adapter-vscode/readme.md

 Samples can be downloaded from [here](https://quantag-it.com/pub/qdb/qasm-samples.zip).

+Extension versions in .vsix can be downloaded from [here](https://quantag-it.com/pub/qdb/versions/)

 Detailed documentation of extension can be downloaded as PDF from [here](https://quantag-it.com/pub/qdb/QSextensionDocs.pdf)

 ## Using OpenQASM debugger